OfferZen-Community/developer-mentoring/docs/community-resources/example-goals.md

 - **SPECIFIC** - I want to be working at an intermediate level as a Front-End Developer and professional.

-- **MEASURABLE** - I want to use my 12 weeks in Project Thrive to create a stronger skillset (both soft skills and technical skills).
+- **MEASURABLE** - I want to use my mentoring journey to create a stronger skillset (both soft skills and technical skills).

 - **ACHIEVABLE** - I will learn tools to combat overthinking, disorganisation, and bottlenecks that might be limiting my productivity.